Internet backbone: Europe

 Europe is a major contributor to the growth of the international backbone as well as a contributor to the growth of Internet bandwidth.
 In 2003, Europe was credited with 82 percent of the world's international cross-border bandwidth.
 The company Level 3 Communications began to launch a line of dedicated Internet access and virtual private network services in 2011, giving large companies direct access to the tier 3 backbone.
 Connecting companies directly to the backbone will provide enterprises faster Internet service which meets a large market demand.

 Caucasus

-Certain countries around the Caucasus have very simple backbone networks; for example, in 2011, a 70-year-old woman in Georgia pierced a fiber backbone line with a shovel and left the neighboring country of Armenia without Internet access for 12 hours.
+Certain countries around the Caucasus have very simple backbone networks.
+In 2011, a 75-year-old woman in Georgia pierced a fiber backbone line with a shovel and left the neighboring country of Armenia without Internet access for 12 hours.
 The country has since made major developments to the fiber backbone infrastructure, but progress is slow due to lack of government funding.

 Japan

-Japan's Internet backbone needs to be very efficient due to high demand for the Internet and technology in general.
-Japan had over 86 million Internet users in 2009, and was projected to climb to nearly 91 million Internet users by 2015.
-Since Japan has a demand for fiber to the home, Japan is looking into tapping a fiber-optic backbone line of Nippon Telegraph and Telephone (NTT), a domestic backbone carrier, in order to deliver this service at cheaper prices.
+Japan's internet backbone requires a high degree of efficiency to support high demand for the Internet and technology in general.
+Japan had over 104 million Internet users in 2024.
+Since Japan has a demand for fiber to the home, Japan is looking into tapping a fiber-optic backbone line of NTT, a domestic backbone carrier, in order to deliver this service at cheaper prices.